Getting Pregnant With Fibroids

 How Fibroids Can Affect an Unborn Baby

 One potentially serious complication during pregnancy is when a large fibroid blocks the opening of the uterus.
-This situation increases your chances of needing a C-section as opposed to a vaginal delivery.
-Fibroids can also cause preterm delivery, different positioning of the baby in the womb, and light bleeding.
+This increases your chances of needing a C-section as opposed to a vaginal delivery.
+Fibroids can also change the position of the baby in the uterus, which increases the risk of preterm delivery, miscarriage, and C-section.
+Additionally, fibroids may cause issues with placental attachment, restrict the growth of the baby, or lead to a breech position (bottom or feet first) of the baby at the time of delivery.

 What to Consider Before Getting Pregnant if You Have Fibroids